Characterizing the Google Books corpus: Strong limits to inferences of socio-cultural and linguistic evolution: Introduction

 \section{Introduction}

 \lettrine[nindent=0em,lines=2]{T}{}he Google Books data set is captivating both for its availability and its incredible size.
 The first version of the data set, published in 2009, incorporates over 5 million books~\cite{michel2011quantitative}.
 These are, in turn, a subset selected for quality of optical character recognition and metadata---e.g., dates of publication---from 15 million digitized books, largely provided by university libraries.
 These 5 million books contain over half a trillion words, 361 billion of which are in English.
 Along with separate data sets for American English, British English, and English Fiction; the first version also includes Spanish, French, German, Russian, Chinese, and Hebrew data sets.
 The second version, published in 2012~\cite{lin2012syntactic}, contains 8 million books with half a trillion words in English alone, and also includes books in Italian.
-The contents of the sampled books are split into case-sensitive $n$-grams which are typically blocks of text separated into $n$ = 1, \ldots, 5 pieces by whitespace---e.g., ``I'' is a 1-gram, and ``I~am'' is a 2-gram~\footnote{The resulting Google Books data sets, in which the $n$-gram lengths range from one to five, contain some exceptions to this rule of thumb.
-For example, in the 2009 version, ``I~am.'' is tokenized as the 3-gram, ``I~am~.''
-The period is counted in the corpus as a 1-gram, as are other punctuation marks.
-Similarly, concatenations are often tokenized as 2-grams, so ``I've~been'' becomes ``I~'ve~been''---also a 3-gram.}.
+The contents of the sampled books are split into case-sensitive $n$-grams which are typically blocks of text separated into $n$ = 1, \ldots, 5 pieces by whitespace---e.g., ``I'' is a 1-gram, and ``I~am'' is a 2-gram

 A central if subtle and deceptive feature of the Google Books corpus, and for others composed in a similar fashion, is that the corpus is a reflection of a library in which only one of each book is available.
 Ideally, we would be able to apply different popularity filters to the corpus.
 For example, we could ask to have $n$-gram frequencies adjusted according to book sales in the UK, library usage data in the US, or how often each page in each book is read on Amazon's Kindle service (all over defined periods of time).
 Evidently, incorporating popularity in any useful fashion would be an extremely difficult undertaking on the part of Google.